uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/action-items-F23.md

 1. Record sound from mic as .wav on arduino: progress?
 Some roadblocks
 2. Test CNN model on Nano: problems with getting an IDE that works with a Nano!

+## Week 9

+### Chris

+1. Investigate soldering stations

+### Rachael

+1. Make purchases for quimby and lars.
+2. Writing to SD card.

+*Progress*

+1. Confirm I2C with quiic, make progress on RHT sensor reading, dewpoint calculation: Done!

+### Quimby

+1. Investigate real workable lora options.
+Featherwing?
+Radiowing? https://www.adafruit.com/product/3070

+*Progress*

+1. Determine whether we can get loramesh running on our existing lora boards.
+If not, investigate workable options.

+### Spencer and Lars

+1. Buy new nanos and cables: https://store-usa.arduino.cc/products/nano-33-ble-sense-rev2
+2. Work on .wav, and SD card writing with Lars

+*Progress*

+1. Consider .wav recording on laptop, ignore SD card writing.: No progress
+2. Continue to resolve nano IDE issue.
+Maybe the cord we've been using is just power? : Yes it is.